OF CUMBERLAND CID

 The Cumberland Bicycle Plan establishes a bicycle framework that will help the Cumberland CID remain competitive in the region.
 This 60-mile framework will create safe, connected and beautiful environments for pedestrians, cyclist, and multi-modal users in the district.
 The goal of the bicycle plan is to enhance the area’s quality of life and help continue to attract commercial and residential investment into the area.

 Blueprint Cumberland 2011

-This document serves as an update to the five year action plan set forth in Blueprint Cumberland II and provides a new five year action plan for 2012 – 2017.
-It provides an evaluation of the status of Blueprint Cumberland II, with an implementation plan inclusive of a new five year action plan.
+This document served as an update to the five-year action plan outlined in Blueprint Cumberland II and provided a new five-year action plan for 2012 – 2017.
+It provided an evaluation of the status of Blueprint Cumberland II, with an implementation plan inclusive of a new five-year action plan.